 Buchu (Agathosma betulina) is an aromatic shrub endemic to the Cederberg Mountains in South Africa’s Western Cape.
 Considered one of the most powerful indigenous medicinal plants, it is still used by the indigenous peoples of the region to treat a wide range of ailments.
 Buchu’s rounded leaves are dotted with oil glands, which give the plant its pungent, utterly unique fragrance.
-Buchu tea is increasingly popular herbal tea worldwide while buchu essential oil is used as a flavourant and fragrance.
+Buchu is increasingly popular as an herbal tea worldwide while buchu essential oil is used as a flavourant and fragrance.
 It is used to intensify and accentuate other flavours, as a fixative in the fragrance industry, and as a source for the chemical component diosphenol (used to create black currant scent and flavour).

 Over several generations, Skimmelberg has perfected the art of cultivating and processing A. betulina.
 Buchu is now grown by their sister company Witelskloof Boerdery Pty Ltd, while Skimmelberg processes buchu at their sophisticated tea and essential oil production facility.

 How it’s produced